Linear strands of edge ideals of multipartite uniform clutters: Introduction

 \subsection{Structure of the paper}

 In Section \ref{sec-pre}, we recall the main terminology and tools that will play a central role in the statements and proofs of the subsequent sections.
 In Section \ref{sec-main}, we introduce the notion of an admissible regular sequence.
-The linear strand of squarefree monomial ideals which admit an admissible regular sequence is given in Theorem \ref{thm-main}.
-In particular, Theorem \ref{thm-main} gives a description for the first linear strands of the minimal free resolutions of the class of edge ideals of $d$-partite $d$-uniform clutters as well as the class of flag ideals of posets.
+The linear strand of a squarefree monomial ideal which admits an admissible regular sequence is given in Theorem \ref{thm-main}.
+In particular, Theorem \ref{thm-main} gives a description for the first linear strand of the minimal free resolutions of the class of edge ideals of $d$-partite $d$-uniform clutters as well as the class of flag ideals of posets.
 We show in Theorem \ref{thm-main2} that the linear strand is supported on a relative simplicial complex.
 Section \ref{sec-Lyubeznik} contains the applications of Theorem \ref{thm-main} and Theorem \ref{thm-main2} in computation of Lyubeznik numbers.
-In Theorem \ref{thm-Lyu} we compute the last column of the Lyubeznik table of the cover ideals of $d$-partite $d$-uniform clutters in terms of Betti numbers of certain simplicial complexes (or equivalently the Betti numbers of certain squarefree monomial ideals by Hochster's formula).
-The characterization of edge ideals of $d$-partite $d$-uniform clutters that have a linear resolution is given in the Appendix section.
+In Theorem \ref{thm-Lyu} we compute the last column of the Lyubeznik table of the cover ideal of a $d$-partite $d$-uniform clutter in terms of the Betti numbers of certain simplicial complexes (or equivalently the Betti numbers of certain squarefree monomial ideals by Hochster's formula).
+The characterization of edge ideals of $d$-partite $d$-uniform clutters that have linear resolutions is given in the Appendix section.